jeffreychou777/GenComm/README.md

 ## Yaml Style & Yaml Zoo

+We provide detailed yaml configurations of each method and dataset in `/opencood/hypes_yaml/yaml_zoo.yaml`.
+Please check the file then you can set the right configuration you want.

-We introduced identifiers such as `m1`, `m2`, ... to indicate the modalities and models that an agent will use.
+Following [HEAL](), We use identifiers such as `m1`, `m2`, ... to indicate the modalities and models that an agent will use.

 However, yaml files without identifiers like `m1` (if you are familiar with the [CoAlign](https://github.com/yifanlu0227/CoAlign) repository) still work in this repository.
 For example, [PointPillar Early Fusion](https://github.com/yifanlu0227/CoAlign/blob/main/opencood/hypes_yaml/opv2v/lidar_only_with_noise/pointpillar_early.yaml).